solo-io/gloo/docs/content/guides/dev/writing_auth_plugins/_index.md

 {{% /notice %}}

 #### Verify compatibility script
-As part of each Gloo Enterprise release, we ship a script to verify whether your plugin can be loaded by that version of Gloo Enterprise.
+As part of each Gloo Edge Enterprise release, we ship a script to verify whether your plugin can be loaded by that version of Gloo Edge Enterprise.
 You can find it in the aforementioned Google Cloud bucket at `http://storage.googleapis.com/gloo-ee-dependencies/[GLOOE_VERSION]/verify-plugins-linux-amd64`.
 The script accepts three arguments: